xoeye/typecats/README.md

 ## Features

-1. Static class `struc` function and object `unstruc` method added to every class type defined as a Cat.
+1. Static class function `struc` and object method `unstruc` added to every class type defined as a Cat, which pass directly through to their underlying `structure` and `unstructure` implementations in `cattrs`.

    ```
    @Cat